Career and Internships

 Quests are meant to immerse the volunteer in the local community through its volunteer work.
 As the Quest volunteer brings aid to a community, they also learn from the community, thus providing an educational adventure that combines cultural learning, exploration, humanitarian service, and a transformative, rewarding, and educational experience.

-The programme is for seven-eight weeks during the summer.
+The program is for seven-eight weeks during the summer.

 Rather than applying for a State Department internship, one can apply directly for this opportunity.
 The Foreign Commercial Service is part of the US Commercial Service, which is part of the Department of Commerce.
 The internship consisted of working with Foreign Service officers on a variety of on going projects and research about the European Union as a market as well as issues that concern US corporations doing business in the EU.